AffiliationAdjunct Professor, Hitotsubashi ICS

 CoursesGlobal Business, Corporate Entrepreneurship, Corporate Governance, Problem Solving (EMBA) , Immersion I: Bangalore (EMBA)

 Takashi Nawa received his MBA from Harvard Business School (as a Baker Scholar), and Bachelor of Arts in Law and Political Science from the University of Tokyo.

 Professor Nawa has published several books.
-His recent publication, Familiarity Advantage, introduces a new growth strategy called the “Smart-Lean" model, and a dynamic organization model called the “Möbius" cycle.
-He also co-authored Evolution of Strategy and High Performing Manufacturers Sell Services with colleagues in McKinsey.
-His earlier publication, New Frontiers at Harvard Business School, is considered a tutorial book for MBA candidates.
-Professor Nawa has also authored 15 articles for McKinsey Quarterly, five for Diamond Harvard Business Review, and three for Nikkei Business on various topics, including IPR (Industry Process Restructuring), VCRAFT (Value Creation by Applying Financial Technology), and emerging business and alliance models.
+One of his main publications, Familiarity Advantage, introduces a new growth strategy called the “Smart-Lean” model, and a dynamic organization model called the “Möbius” cycle.
+He also co-authored High Performing Manufacturers Sell Services with colleagues in McKinsey.
+One of his earlier publication, New Frontiers at Harvard Business School, is considered a tutorial book for MBA candidates.
+Professor Nawa has written articles for Diamond Harvard Business Review, and Nikkei Business on various topics, including IPR (Industry Process Restructuring), VCRAFT (Value Creation by Applying Financial Technology), and emerging business and alliance models.

-Professor Nawa is currently conducting research and case studies in the field of emerging business models in Asia and regional collaboration across Asia.
-He is also organizing the CSV Forum in Japan, where representatives of nearly 30 major Japanese companies are involved in developing a next-generation CSV model from Japan to global markets.
+Professor Nawa is currently involved in projects on emerging business models and regional collaboration across Asia.
+He is also organizing the CSV Forum, which brings together representatives of nearly 30 major Japanese companies to develop a next-generation CSV model from Japan for global markets.